 Within the last few years, a business’s ESG (Environment, Social, and Financial Governance) has become a priority concern.
 In addition to quality, value, and service, consumers are demanding that businesses have policies and practices that are socially and environmentally conscious.

-Today, well managed businesses are aware that customers and the greater public expect them to adopt practices and policies that are sustainable.
-Their is also the recognition to foster a community commitment and garner the respect of employees.
+Today, well-managed businesses are aware that customers and the greater public expect them to adopt practices and policies that are sustainable.
+There is also the recognition to foster a community commitment and garner the respect of employees.

 Key Benefits & Takeaways

 Financial performance is measured by accounting and financial reporting principles.
 Social and environmental measures are much more subjective.
 ESG measurement is not simple or easy.
 It is based upon voluntary company self-disclosures and requires proactive management.
 In this leadership Program, you’ll learn:

 - How to deal with supply-chain issues such as suppliers’ labor conditions and pay, environmental impact, and sustainable practices.

 - Establishing social metrics, such as better health, education, local employment, improved family cohesion, parental leave.

 - Determining environmental metrics, like improve recycling and reuse, reduced water usage, and commercial building energy savings.

 The ESG Profile: Where ‘Financial’ Performance Becomes ‘Outcome’ Performance